NguyenVanTaiIT/Workshop-AWS-deployment-With-NodeJS-ReactJS-MongoDBatlas/content/5-s3-upload/_index.md

 ```js
 Bucket: 'ecommerce-products-2025'
 ```
-matches your actual S3 bucket name (the one you created manually or in lab step 2.X.X).
+matches your actual S3 bucket name (the one you created manually or in lab step [2.5.1 - Create S3 Bucket](../../2.5.1-create-bucket/)).

 ✅ **IAM Role used by Beanstalk must have this policy:**